-2017 key stage 2 mathematics test
+2019 Key stage 2 mathematics test

 The key stage 2 mathematics test consists of 3 papers.
 The papers must be administered in order.
-Pupils can have a break between the papers.
-However, test packs for each test must not be opened until the pupils are in the test room ready to complete the test.
+Pupils can have a break between Paper 1 and Paper 2.
+Test packs must not be opened until the pupils are in the test room ready to complete the test, unless early opening is required to meet individual pupils' needs.

-The scheduled day for the administration of Papers 1 and 2 is Wednesday 10 May.
-The scheduled day for the administration of Paper 3 is Thursday 11 May.
+The scheduled day for the administration of Papers 1 and 2 is Wednesday 15 May.
+The scheduled day for the administration of Paper 3 is Thursday 16 May.